 Why Council Food Bins Stink

 Conventional food waste systems, like the weekly caddy collection, let scraps sit around exposed to air.
-That means oxygen + moisture = rotting.
+That means oxygen plus moisture equals rotting.
 And rotting equals smells, flies, and contamination.

-Even if you use compostable liners, they’re stripped out before anaerobic digestion anyway, and studies show many don’t fully break down in those systems.
+Even if you use compostable liners, they’re stripped out before anaerobic digestion anyway.
+Studies show many don’t fully break down in those systems.
 Some even contain hidden fossil-fuel plastics despite the “100% compostable” labels.
 Not only are they unnecessary, but they can also contribute to the contamination problem.

 The result?
 A waste system that works for generating biogas but not for generating trust in the compost products that return to land.